Solvability of Discrete Helmholtz Equations: Setting

 and the right-hand side vector $\mathbf{r}=\left( \rho_{z}\right) _{z\in\Sigma}$ by $\rho_{z}=F\left( b_{z,p}\right)$.
 Then, the Galerkin finite element discretization leads to the following system of linear equations

+where \(\mathbf{u} = (u_z)_{z\in \Sigma}\).
 We start off with some general remarks.
 It is well known that the sesquilinear form $a_{k}\left( \cdot,\cdot\right) $ satisfies a G\aa rding inequality and Fredholm's alternative tells us that well-posedness of \eqref{varformrobin} follows from uniqueness.
-Similarly, the finite dimensional problem \eqref{GalDisc} is well-posed if the problem
+Similarly, the finite dimensional problem \eqref{GalDisc} is well posed if the problem

 has only the trivial solution.
 We note that if we choose $v=u$ and consider the imaginary part of \eqref{eq:homsol}, we get